megr090/DeformationMechanisms/README.md

 # DeformationMechanisms

-This repository contains code that accompanies the paper Ranganathan and Minchew, preprint "The highly nonlinear viscosity of fast-flowing glacier ice".
+This repository contains code that accompanies the paper Ranganathan and Minchew 2024 "A modified viscous flow law for natural glacier ice: Scaling from laboratories to ice sheets", doi:10.1073/pnas.2309788121.
 The primary files are denoted with "main" at the beginning.

 (1) main_ComputeIceTemperature_Antarctica.m computes ice temperature using the model from Meyer and Minchew 2018 (specifically, it finds the maximum of that output